TULiberalArts/Philosophy/pages/undergradaute.md

 - [Learn More about Pre-Law at Temple University](http://develop.cla.temple.edu/pre-law/undergraduate/)

 ## Minor in Philosophy
 The Minor in Philosophy is an excellent way to extend the breadth of your education and understanding of the world.
-Whether you plan to become a lawyer, a teacher or adoctor, our Minor in Philosophy program makes the development of strong communication and reasoning skills a priority.
+Whether you plan to become a lawyer, a teacher or a doctor, our Minor in Philosophy program makes the development of strong communication and reasoning skills a priority.
 A Philosophy Minor helps you stand out when you apply for jobs or graduate school, because it shows that you have a well-rounded education.

 [Learn More about Minoring in Philosophy](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/minor-philosophy/)